VitorGuimaraes/phx_dev_env/README.md

 ### 10. Checking if is everything ok

 run `docker compose up -d`
-Visit [`http://localhost:4000/`](http://localhost:4000/) and check if Phoenix page loads
+Visit [`http://localhost:4000/`](http://localhost:4000/) and check Phoenix page.

 ### 11. Files Ownership

 Always that you create a new file for you Phoenix project using the container, it will be owned by root.
 To change the ownership to your user, run in terminal: `sudo chown -R $USER *`

 ### 12. Connecting in DBeaver

 Host: `localhost`
 Port: `container port`.
-Check `docker ps`
+Check it with `docker ps`
-Database: defined in `.env`
+Database: POSTGRES_DB defined in `.env`
-Username: defined in `.env
+Username: POSTGRES_USER defined in `.env`
-Password: defined in`.env`
+Password: POSTGRES_PASSWORD defined in `.env`

 ### 13. Managing images and containers